argosnothing/niri-scratchpad/README.md

 * `niri-scratchpad get <scratchpad_number> [title, appid]`
 * `help`

-`--output` provides the property to standard out after command execution.
+* `--output` provides the property to standard out after command execution.
+* `--as-float` during new scratchpad registration to a window, also put that window into floating mode.

 ## Installation
 It's just a rust binary, you'll need to build it with `niri_ipc` `serde` and `clap` crates.
 I provide a flake you can also consume as an input.